Quick overview:

 Proof of identity

-Both police officers and constables can ask you to prove your identity (but constables have slightly less reason to do so by law).
+Both police officers and constables can ask you to prove your identity to them (but constables have slightly less legal grounds to do so).

 You typically prove your identity by showing your ID card or other proof of identity.

-It’s important to know that police officers (and officers) can only ask you to prove your identity in cases defined by law.
-The officer should also tell you the reason himself (or at least when you ask him).
-It happens that you will get a standardised answer that you match the description of the wanted or missing person, but in this case, supplement the question with the name of the person.
+The officer should also tell you the reason himself (or at least at the time you ask him).
+It happens that you will get a standardized answer that you match the description of the wanted or missing person, but in this case, supplement the query with the name of the person.
 The reason has to be really specific.

 Are you solving a similar problem?